munificent/game-programming-patterns/book/data-locality.markdown

 The question then is how should it be represented?
 How does it keep track of its components?

-**Game entities are classes with pointers to their components:**
+**If game entities are classes with pointers to their components:**

 This is what our first example looked like.
 It's sort of the vanilla OOP solution.
-You've got a class for `GameEntity`, and it has pointers to the componentes each entity owns.
+You've got a class for `GameEntity`, and it has pointers to the components it owns.
 Since they're just pointers, it's agnostic about where and how those components are actually organized in memory.

   * *You can store components in contiguous arrays.* Since the game entity doesn't care where its components are, you can organize them in a nice packed array to optimize iterating over them.

-  * *Given an actor you can easily get to its components.* They're just a pointer indirection away.
+  * *Given an entity, you can easily get to its components.* They're just a pointer indirection away.

   * *Moving components in memory is hard.* When components get enabled or disabled, you may want to move them around in the array to keep the active ones up front and contiguous.
 If you move a component while the entity has a raw pointer to it, though, that pointer gets broken if you aren't careful.
 You'll have to make sure to update the entity's pointer at the same time.

-**Game entities are classes with IDs for their components:**
+**If game entities are classes with IDs for their components:**

 The challenge with raw pointers to components is that it makes it harder to move them around in memory.
 You can address that by using something more abstract: an ID or index that can be used to *look up* a component.